lyndon025/playtested/src/content/article/2023-04-02-a-strategy-rogue-lite-with-an-emerging-dynamic-storyline--first-impressions---crying-suns.md

 ---
-title: "A strategy rogue-lite with an emerging dynamic storyline | First Impressions - Crying Suns"
+author: lyndonguitar
+category: Review
-description: "Crying Suns' narrative themes are boasted as having been inspired by Dune and Foundation, in which for any hardcore sci-fi fans, know that this is probably two of the best source materials a story could be inspired by."
+description: Crying Suns' narrative themes are boasted as having been inspired by Dune and Foundation, in which for any hardcore sci-fi fans, know that this is probably two of the best source materials a story could be inspired by.
+featured: false
 pubDate: 2023-04-02
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "crying-suns"]
+tags:
-featured: false
+- taptap
+- crying-suns
-thumb: "/images/reviews/2023-04-02-a-strategy-rogue-lite-with-an-emerging-dynamic-storyline--first-impressions---crying-suns-0.avif"
+thumb: /images/reviews/2023-04-02-a-strategy-rogue-lite-with-an-emerging-dynamic-storyline--first-impressions---crying-suns-0.avif
+title: A strategy rogue-lite with an emerging dynamic storyline | First Impressions
+  - Crying Suns
 ---

 <div class="gallery">